grrrmilo161/nevercore/README.md

   * ui_timer - Tracks how many frames the level title should display on screen.

   * time_ticking - Whether the speedrun timer is running.
 The flag object sets this to false when touched.
 Berries will not be counted if grabbed while this false
+  * collected - The unique ID of every berry the player has collected.
+Objects with the "is_fruit" type variable set to true will not initialize if their id is contained here
-  * fruit_count - How many berries the player has collected.
+  * fruit_count - How many berries the player has collected

 #### Object Variables